 Line up your board over the bolts, and then set two of the wheels on top.

-Here’s where this tool really earns its keep:
+Here’s where this tool (paid link) really earns its keep:

 Put washers and nuts on each bolt end and hand tighten.
 Then grab your drill and socket combo, and tighten those puppies down.